Robert F. Kennedy Department of Justice Building

 The Robert F. Kennedy Department of Justice Building, sometimes called Main Justice, is the headquarters of the United States Department of Justice.
-It houses Department of Justice offices, including the office of the United States Attorney General.
+It houses Department of Justice offices, including the office of the United States attorney general.
 The building was completed in 1935.
-In 2001, it was renamed after Robert F. Kennedy, the 64th Attorney General of the United States.
+In 2001, it was renamed after Robert F. Kennedy, the 64th U.S. attorney general.

-The building is located at 950 Pennsylvania Avenue NW, on a trapezoidal lot on the block bounded by Pennsylvania Avenue to the north, Constitution Avenue to the south, 9th Street to the east, and 10th Street NW to the west, in the Federal Triangle.
+The building is located in Washington, D.C. at 950 Pennsylvania Avenue NW, on a trapezoidal lot on the block bounded by Pennsylvania Avenue to the north, Constitution Avenue to the south, 9th Street to the east, and 10th Street NW to the west, in the Federal Triangle.
 It is located west of the National Archives Building, east of the Internal Revenue Service Building, north of the National Mall, and south of the J. Edgar Hoover Building.
 The building is owned by the General Services Administration.
 It comprises seven floors and 1.2 e6sqft.

 History

 Construction

 The Office of the Attorney General was created by the 1st United States Congress by the Judiciary Act of 1789.
 In 1792, the Congress made the Attorney General a Cabinet-level post.

+19th century

-In 1870, President Ulysses S. Grant signed the bill creating the Department of Justice.
-Still, there was not yet a permanent home for either the Attorney General or the Justice Department, and each had occupied a succession of temporary spaces in federal government buildings and privately owned office buildings.
+In 1870, President Ulysses S. Grant signed the bill creating the United States Department of Justice.
+There was not yet a permanent home for either the Attorney General or the Justice Department, and each had occupied a succession of temporary spaces in federal government buildings and privately owned office buildings.
 While plans to provide the department with its own building were developed as early as 1910, it was not until the late 1920s that significant progress was made toward this goal.